-It is possible to minimize the RRSP or RRIF income inclusion on death and on income earned in the RRSP or RRIF up to December 31 after the year of death if the deceased's RRSP or RRIF is left to a "qualifying beneficiary."
+It is possible to minimize the RRSP or RRIF income inclusion on death and on income earned in the RRSP or RRIF up to December 31st of the year after death if the deceased's RRSP or RRIF is left to a "qualified beneficiary."
 The beneficiary of the RRSP or RRIF can be named directly on the plan document, or in the deceased's will.
-Sometimes, the deceased's will may state that a particular person is the beneficiary of a certain amount of the estate, which includes the deceased's RRSP or RRIF (if there's no named beneficiary(ies) on the RRSP or RRIF, or if the beneficiary(ies) is predeceased).
+Sometimes, the deceased's will may state that a particular person is the beneficiary of a certain amount of the estate, which includes the deceased's RRSP or RRIF (if there's no named beneficiary(ies) on the RRSP or RRIF, or if the beneficiary(ies) predeceased) the annuitant.4

-If the beneficiary is a qualifying beneficiary, it is possible to instead have the value of the RRSP or RRIF taxable to the beneficiary.
-This same tax treatment results whether a qualifying beneficiary is named directly on the plan documents, or named beneficiary via the will.
+If the beneficiary is a qualified beneficiary, it is possible to have the value of the RRSP or RRIF taxable to the beneficiary.
+This same tax treatment results whether a qualified beneficiary is named directly on the plan documents, or a named beneficiary via the will.
 If you are not sure if this applies to you, please talk to your legal or tax advisor.

-WHO IS A QUALIFYING BENEFICIARY?
+WHO IS A QUALIFIED BENEFICIARY?

-A qualifying beneficiary includes a:
+A qualified beneficiary includes a:

-- Spouse or common-law partner
+- Spouse or common-law partner5

 - Financially dependent infirm child or grandchild

 - Financially dependent child or grandchild